etiennelenhart/Eiffel/README.md

 For users of Android's [Data Binding](https://developer.android.com/topic/libraries/data-binding/index.html) framework this library adds a specialized `BindingState` to adapt an immutable state for binding and some convenience Delegated Properties for common Data Binding operations.

-As a bonus Eiffel offers wrapper classes to represent the status of business logic commands and [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata.html) values.
+As a bonus Eiffel offers wrapper classes with convenience functions to represent the status of business logic commands and [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata.html) values.

 ## Contents
 * [Installation](#installation)